Point process modeling for directed interaction networks: Fitting the model to a corporate e-mail network

 Consider first those actor traits that do not vary with time: the actors' genders, departments, and seniorities.
 We encode the traits of actor $i$ and their second-order interactions using 9 actor-dependent binary ($0$/$1$) variables, as described in Fig.~\ref{F:enron-actors}.

-We encode all 90 identifiable second-order interactions between the traits of sender $i$ and receiver $j$ as components of $x_t(i,j)$.
-We do this by using variates of the form $Y(j)$ and $X(i)\cdot Y(j)$, where $X$ and $Y$ are chosen from the list of 9 actor-dependent variates ($L$, $T$, $J$, $F$, $LJ$, etc.).
+We encode all 20 identifiable first-order interactions between the traits of sender $i$ and receiver $j$ as components of $x_t(i,j)$.
+We do this by using variates of the form $Y(j)$ and $X(i)\cdot Y(j)$, where $X$ and $Y$ are chosen from the list of 4 actor-dependent variates ($L$, $T$, $J$, $F$).
+We also include 4 receiver-specific covariates of the form $1 \cdot Y(j)$.
 We cannot identify the coefficients for covariates of the form $X(i) \cdot 1$; if a component of $x_t(i,j)$ is the same for all values of $j$, then the corresponding component of $\beta$ will not be identifiable since the product of the two can be absorbed into $\bar \lambda_t(i)$ without changing the likelihood.
-Covariates of the form $1 \cdot Y(j)$ pose no identifiability problems.

 We measure homophily by way of the estimated coefficients for covariates of the form $X(i) \cdot X(j)$.
 For example, if the sum of the coefficients of $1 \cdot J(j)$ and $J(i) \cdot J(j)$ is large and positive, this tells us that Junior employees exhibit homophily in their choice of message recipients.